What is gout?

 - Itchy, peeling and flaky skin

-The intense pain from gout can make walking almost impossible, even the lightest pressure from a blanket, for example, can be unbearable.
+Intense pain from gout can make walking almost impossible.
+A night even the lightest pressure from a bed-sheet can be unbearable.

 Are you at risk?